The EVA is a

 years and jumped at the chance to take ownership.
 When Al moved away from

-the Slough he made sure the EVA went to Kevin, another Finn Slough resident who
+the Slough he made sure the EVA went to the Finn Slough Heritage and Wetlands

 has upgraded her moorings among many other things.